 Did you know that organic debris like leaves acts as a food source for algae?
 There’s no point trying to address an algae problem if your pool is basically a giant buffet fueling the problem.
 Use a net or vacuum to suck up the decomposing organic waste.

 Algae creates a vicious cycle.
-It causes your pools pH level to rise, and higher pH levels promote the growth of algae.
-This is why we recommend using pH- to adjust the pH back down to 7.2.
+It causes your pools pH level to rise, and higher pH levels promote the growth of algae while reducing the effectiveness of the chlorine you add to try and deal with algae.
+This is why we recommend using pH reducer to adjust the pH back down to 7.2.
 Follow the instructions on the package and then wait three hours.
 Repeat this step if the pH is still too high.

-Now is time to shock the pool.
-If you are trying to kill algae, a light or blended shock won’t cut it.
-Instead, use the instructed amount of concentrated HTH Extra.
-Note that dosages for algae treatment are usually quite high so if your algae build up is really bad, expect to double the usual dosage.
-Leave your pool cover off until the shock treatment clears up.
+Now it is time to shock the pool.
+If you are trying to kill algae, a non-chlorine, light, or blended shock won’t do the job.
+Instead, use a generous amount of concentrated HTH Extra.
+Note that dosages for algae treatment are usually quite high so if your algae build up is really bad, expect to double or even triple the usual dosage.
+Leave your pool cover off until the algae situation clears up.

 After an hour, add the recommended dose of Eclipse algaecide.
 Go right to the good stuff and don’t bother with weak “bulk” algaecides that won’t get the job done.

 You didn’t think the pool chemicals would do all the work, did you?
 Brush the entirety of your pool surface to knock stubborn algae out of place and improve chlorine distribution to the algae spores.
 If you want to clear your algae problem, you need some elbow grease.

 A stagnant pool will invite algae to start growing again, so you need to circulate and keep your pool pump running.
 Otherwise, chlorine won’t reach the algae that have built up in your pump, filter, and pipes.